City-of-Helsinki/helfi-hakuvahti/README.md

 ## Local docker environment:

 - Run `docker-compose build && docker-compose up`
-- Note that local docker environment with corresponding Drupal site expects that Hakuvahti is checked out to the default folder `helfi-hakuvahti`
+- Note that local docker environment with corresponding Drupal site expects that Hakuvahti is checked out to the default folder `helfi-hakuvahti`.
+Otherwise you might run into `network <network name> declared as external, but could not be found`.
 - Hakuvahti server should work at `http://localhost:3000`
+- Subscription email is printed out to logs for easier testing.
+To receive results from new hits, you can use Mailhog locally.

 ## Environment variables